Analysis | Why Giannis Antetokounmpo is primed to win his third MVP and other NBA awards predictions

 The 26-year-old forward is in the middle of his prime and surrounded by a veteran roster that has a proven winning formula on both ends.
 Consistent production and intense focus have long been Antetokounmpo staples, so it’s hard to picture him suffering from a post-title letdown.
 The biggest concern: Milwaukee played until July 20 and might feel the effects of a shortened offseason.

-Also consider: An unleashed Doncic putting up 1987 Michael Jordan numbers for the Mavericks, Curry playing happy and loose for the improved Warriors, and the masterful Durant taking on more responsibility during Irving’s absence from the Nets.
+Also consider: An unleashed Doncic putting up 1987 Michael Jordan numbers for the Dallas Mavericks, Curry playing happy and loose for the improved Warriors, and the masterful Durant taking on more responsibility during Irving’s absence from the Nets.

 Defensive Player of the Year: Anthony Davis, Lakers